Which Is True About a Spouse Term Rider?

 Eligibility and Coverage Limits of Spouse Term Riders

 When contemplating adding a spouse term rider to your life insurance policy, eligibility and coverage limits are two additional vital aspects to consider.
-Spouse term riders provide temporary, limited coverage for the insured’s spouse, which can potentially be converted into a separate policy.
+These riders provide temporary, limited coverage for the insured’s spouse, which can potentially be converted into a separate policy.
 Insurers establish eligibility based on certain criteria, including:

 • Relationship type